justinParton/GBFIC/README.md

 <dl>
    <dt>Setup</dt>
    <dd>1.
 Eclipse Compiling: Export the eclipse project as a runnable jar from <strong>File > Export</strong> then choose <strong>Java > Runnable Jar</strong>.<br />
        2. Run the program from its saved location.
 The configuration panel will be selected.
-The Token and Keys are required.
-You can get them at https://developer.vimeo.com/apps
+The Token and Keys are required which can be found here: https://developer.vimeo.com/apps<br/>
+       3. fill in the archive location
+       4. default location (if Automated)
 </dd>
 </dl>
 2. Panel Breakdown